George Davenport (Queensland politician): Darling Downs

-Davenport went to Toowoomba lured by land development.
-He looked to acquire a freehold property.
-C.B.
-Fisher became a partner in the scheme where it was shown that agriculture could be profitably combined with grazing.
+In 1865, Davenport came to Queensland and was in partnership with C.B.
+Fisher.
+They were involved in land development where agriculture could be profitably combined with grazing.
 The property was called Headington Hill.
 All the newest and latest machinery was used on this property.

+Davenport married Elizabeth Young in Dalby on 27 May 1866.

-Davenport was the member for the Electoral district of Drayton and Toowoomba from 15 November 1878 to 1 January 1881.
+Davenport was the member for the Electoral district of Drayton and Toowoomba in the Queensland Legislative Assembly from 15 November 1878 to 1 January 1881.

 Davenport died on New Year's Day 1881 in Toowoomba during his term of office.

-Religion

 Davenport was a member of the Church of England.

-Marriages

-Davenport married Elizabeth Young in Dalby on 27 May 1866.